adrhill/julia-ml-course/website/repl.md

 It is enough to add `using Revise`, but the `try-catch` statement will return a helpful error message in case something goes wrong.

+!!! tip "VSCode"
+    Revise is loaded as part of the [Julia VSCode plugin](https://www.julia-vscode.org).
+    If you are using VSCode, adding Revise to your `startup.jl` isn't necessary.

 ### OhMyRepl.jl
 [OhMyRepl](https://github.com/KristofferC/OhMyREPL.jl) adds many features to your REPL,